Is Lazy Keto a Good Idea? The Pros and Cons of a Relaxed Keto Diet

 - Your carb intake, which must remain below 20 grams of net carbs per day to ensure that you achieve and remain in ketosis (the optimal fat-burning state).

-In an ideal world, if you’re on a strict keto diet, you’re choosing healthy fats, high quality, grass-fed meats, and organic vegetables in order to maintain the ratios we mentioned.
-After all, you’re embarking on this major change for the health benefits, right?
-So you might as well go all in and choose the best foods you can for optimal health.
+In an ideal world, if you’re on a strict keto diet, you’re choosing only keto-approved fats, high quality, grass-fed meats, and organic vegetables in order to maintain the ratios we mentioned.
+After all, you’re embarking on this diet to make a major lifestyle change, right?
+So you might as well go all in and choose the best foods you can for optimal results.

 So What’s Lazy Keto?